 Results and Discussion:

-Of 1.1M tweets tagged with needs, our model predicted a total of 792533 tweets expressing frustration.
+Of 1.1M tweets tagged with needs, our model predicted over 792K tweets expressing frustration.
 Below are few example tweets marked as frustrated.

-We illustrate the week wise transition for the volume of frustrated tweets expressing basic and advanced needs.
+Here’s the week wise transition in the volume of frustrated tweets expressing basic and advanced needs.
 There is a huge jump in the volume of both categories of tweets.
 More tweets expressing frustration due to basic needs were posted during the lockdown in comparison to the second wave.
 The volume of basic tweets during the first wave remained slightly above the pre-COVID level.

 The proportion of frustrated tweets across basic and advanced level of needs is illustrated below.

 Almost 80% of tweets expressing basic needs are unmet irrespective of the time of the year.
-Despite the fact that a large number of basic needs were posted throughout the lockdown, the dissatisfaction rate remained constant.
-Users discuss basic needs only when these needs are unfulfilled.
+It seems that users discuss basic needs only when these needs are unfulfilled.
 The general rate of frustration for advanced needs is 60%.
-It is interesting that as soon as the frustration due to basic needs reduces, the frustration due to advanced needs increased by over 10%.
+As soon as the frustration due to basic needs reduces, the frustration due to advanced needs increased by over 10%.

 Key Themes behind frustration